Semaglutide

 How is it administered?

 A once-weekly subcutaneous injection, self-administered at home with a small needle.
-Your prescribing clinician will walk you through dosing and technique as part of your protocol.
+A prescribing provider would walk you through dosing and technique as part of your protocol.

 Who might consider semaglutide?

 Adults focused on long-term metabolic health and body composition — particularly those whose blood sugar response or satiety signaling has shifted with age, stress, or lifestyle changes.
-A prescribing clinician will evaluate whether it's appropriate based on your individual medical history and goals.
+A prescribing provider would evaluate whether it's appropriate based on your individual medical history and goals.

 Who should not take semaglutide?